lbagic/web.client.js/docs/guide/services.md

 Application Programming Interface (or API for short) is a set of definitions which allows two applications to talk to each other.

-In most cases that other application will be Sintezis backend application.
+In most cases that other application will be the Sintezis backend application.

 #### To create an API endpoint, we can use the `createApi` factory method.